 When a parent is awarded sole physical custody, the noncustodial parent is allowed parenting time, also known as visitation.
 Conflicts can arise when the custodial parent interferes with visits.
 A greater problem may occur when a custodial parent decides to move out of state or at a distance that creates hardship for the noncustodial parent.
 The court resolves relocation disputes based on the best interests of the child.
 There are also cases in which concerned third parties, most often grandparents, allege that neither parent is fit to have custody of the children.
 Our office has extensive experience with grandparents’ rights cases and representing aggrieved parties in disputes over custody and visitation.

 Your relationship with your children is worth any fight.
-The Arami Law Office negotiates fair custody arrangements and litigates aggressively to protect our clients’ rights.
+Arami Law negotiates fair custody arrangements and litigates aggressively to protect our clients’ rights.
 To schedule a consultation, call us today at 312-212-1399 or contact our Chicago office online.
 We serve clients inside the Loop and throughout Chicago, Illinois.

 How did we do?